Hats-Protocol/proposal-hatter/docs/spec.md

 Calldata integrity

-- Allow zero-length `hatsMulticall` at `propose` to support funding-only proposals.
+- Allow zero-length `hatsMulticall` at `propose` to support funding-only proposals; `execute` must succeed and skip the Hats call.
-- Stored `hatsMulticall` cleared/missing before `execute` → revert.
+- For proposals with a non-empty `hatsMulticall`, if the stored bytes are cleared/missing before `execute`, revert.
 - Reading proposal data returns the exact stored `hatsMulticall` bytes.

 Escalation / Cancel / Defeat